A bit more about me as a writer…

-About the collection: ‘Poker has grown into one of the most popular sports in the world, with millions playing online, while the drama it creates has made it a natural subject for film-makers and writers such as John Steinbeck.
-Now Anthony Holden, author of the poker classic Big Deal, has brought together some of the best original new writing on poker in this wonderful collection of superb short stories.
+About the book: ‘Poker has grown into one of the most popular sports in the world, with millions playing online, while the drama it creates has made it a natural subject for film-makers and writers such as John Steinbeck.
+Now Anthony Holden, author of the poker classic, Big Deal, has brought together some of the best original new writing on poker in this wonderful collection of superb short stories.’

-As a long time resident of Soho Grant has written and voiced an audio guide, for Audiocompass, describing the notorious artistic figures of the area and touring you round their haunts.
-The link to hear a sample is here.
-He has also contributed to a forthcoming book by Conrad Gamble – For the Love of London – to be published in March by Cassell.
-Other contributors include Stephen Fry, Sir Paul Smith and Dame Zaha Hadid.
+As a long-time resident in – and lover of – Soho and the West End, I was flattered to be asked (and Dear Reader, I said, ‘Yes’) to pen and voice an guide, for Audiocompass, describing the notorious artistic figures of the area and touring you around their haunts.
+I also contributed an essay to For the Love of London, (published by Cassell) alongside Stephen Fry, Sir Paul Smith and Dame Zaha Hadid.

-Below are some excerpts from The Cuckoo Boy novel reviews:
+Below are excerpts from The Cuckoo Boy reviews:

 The Guardian, Catherine Taylor